St Paul's Cathedral: Choir

+During 2022, St Paul's Cathedral announced that it would admit girls to its choir, breaking a tradition stretching back 900 years.
+On 30 June 2024, when two girls formally joined the cathedral choir as full choristers, having undertaken specialist training in preparation, the Sunday Choral Evensong service officially marked this historic event.

-During school terms the choir sings Evensong six times per week, the service on Mondays being sung by a visiting choir (or occasionally said) and that on Thursdays being sung by the vicars choral alone.
-On Sundays the choir also sings at Mattins and the 11:30 am Eucharist.
+During school terms, the choir sings Evensong six times per week, the service on Mondays being sung by a visiting choir (or occasionally said) and that on Thursdays being sung by the vicars choral alone.
+On Sundays, the choir also sings at Mattins and the 11:30 am Eucharist.

-Many distinguished musicians have been organists, choir masters and choristers at St Paul's Cathedral, including the composers John Redford, Thomas Morley, John Blow, Jeremiah Clarke, Maurice Greene and John Stainer, while well-known performers have included Alfred Deller, John Shirley-Quirk and Anthony Way as well as the conductors Charles Groves and Paul Hillier and the poet Walter de la Mare.
+Many notable musicians have been organists, choir masters and choristers at St Paul's Cathedral, including the composers John Redford, Thomas Morley, John Blow, Jeremiah Clarke, Maurice Greene and John Stainer, while well-known performers have included Alfred Deller, John Shirley-Quirk and Anthony Way as well as the conductors Charles Groves and Paul Hillier and the poet Walter de la Mare.

 Wren's cathedral

 Development of the design

 In designing St Paul's, Christopher Wren had to meet many challenges.
-He had to create a fitting cathedral to replace Old St Paul's, as a place of worship and as a landmark within the City of London.
-He had to satisfy the requirements of the church and the tastes of a royal patron, as well as respecting the essentially medieval tradition of English church building which developed to accommodate the liturgy.
+He had to create a fitting cathedral to replace Old St Paul's as a place of worship and as a landmark within the City of London.
+He had to satisfy the requirements of the church and the tastes of a royal patron, as well as respecting the essentially medieval tradition of English church building, which developed to accommodate the liturgy.
 Wren was familiar with contemporary Renaissance and Baroque trends in Italian architecture and had visited France, where he studied the work of François Mansart.

 Wren's design developed through five general stages.
 The first survives only as a single drawing and part of a model.
 The scheme (usually called the First Model Design) appears to have consisted of a circular domed vestibule (possibly based on the Pantheon in Rome) and a rectangular church of basilica form.
 The plan may have been influenced by the Temple Church.
 It was rejected because it was not thought "stately enough".
 Wren's second design was a Greek cross, which was thought by the clerics not to fulfil the requirements of Anglican liturgy.